keybase/node-acache/README.md

 This little lib makes it easy.

-Coffeescript example using a database call (but really, any expensive async call works):
+Coffeescript example using a database call (but really, any expensive async call works).

+`ac.query` always calls back with (err, result).

 ```coffeescript
 {ACache} = require 'acache'